 Lab result delays

 Sometimes it can take a while to get back lab results.
 This can be even harder to deal with when you and your loved one are waiting to get test results to see if it’s cancer or if cancer has come back.
 It’s scary to find out about a change in blood counts, or a tumor or mass (lump) and not know if it’s cancer.

-In most cases, the only way to know for sure if something is cancer is for the doctor to do a biopsy.
-This is when a doctor operates to take out part or all of the lump and it’s looked at under a microscope to see if there are cancer cells in it.
-A biopsy can also be done using a needle to take a small part of the lump.
-In the case of problems with blood counts, a bone marrow biopsy sample may be taken.
+In most cases, the only way to know for sure if something is cancer is for the doctor to do a biopsy (by-op-see).
+Part or all of the lump is taken out and looked at under a microscope to see if there are cancer cells in it.
+If there are problems with blood counts, a bone marrow biopsy sample may be taken.
 A doctor or nurse will use a needle to take out some of the liquid bone marrow that’s inside bones.
 It’s checked for cancer cells.
 The type of biopsy depends on the size and location of the lump or the area that has changed.